 - Support programming that assists with the elimination of mental health and other health disparities

-- Promote the acquisition of cultural competency in all areas of medical education and mental health training: medical school, psychiatry and psychology training, and continuing education for psychiatry, psychology, social work and nursing disciplines
+- Promote the acquisition of cultural competency in all areas of medical education and mental health training: medical school, psychiatry and psychology training, and continuing education for psychiatry and psychology

 Mental Health Outreach Projects

 TMHEMN members have developed and participated in numerous community outreach programs.
 The various mental health screenings have occurred in homeless shelters, community settings and within communities of faith to increase access and reduce stigma in underserved populations.

 TMHEMN senior mentor leaders have provided career advising to trainees and junior faculty members.
 Network projects have been fostered by mentorship and include such scholarly activities as submissions to international, national and regional conferences, scientific journal manuscript submissions, assistance with grant writing, etc.